-AVWJ was mainly an Iranian scholar, although he taught and was interested in Indology (especially in Sanskrit dramas), too.
+Jackson was mainly an Iranian scholar, although he also taught and was interested in Indology (especially in Sanskrit dramas).
 His command of Sanskrit has been deemed excellent.
 In his early years his research was mainly concerned with the Avesta, later the new Central Asian fragments led him into Manichaeism.
-In field he was able of studying e.g. Indian Parsis and the Behistun inscriptions.
+In field he studied e.g. Indian Parsis and the Behistun inscriptions.
+In the Zoroaster (1899) he followed closely Iranian and Arabic traditions trying to find out the truth behind them.
 He wrote much, his full bibliography contains more than 350 items (but very few reviews).
-Among his students were G. C. O. Haas, C. J. Ogden and A. Yohannan.
+Among his students were G. C. O. Haas, J. H. Moore, C. J. Ogden, M. Schuyler and A. Yohannan.

 Publications: “On some Avestan superstitions”, PAOS 1885, lix-lxi.

 – Diss.
 The style of Tibullus.
 Manuscript of 27 p.
 1886.

 – A Hymn of Zoroaster: Yasna 31.
 Translated with comments.
 7+62 p.
 St. 1888.

 – The Avestan Alphabet and its Transcription.
 36 p.
 St. 1890.